The Chaperone (Seinfeld)

 "The Chaperone" is the first episode of the sixth season of the American television sitcom Seinfeld, and the 87th episode overall.
 It first aired on NBC in the United States on September 22, 1994.
 This is the first episode to be directed by Andy Ackerman.
-In this episode, Jerry's efforts to date Miss Rhode Island of the Miss America competition are frustrated by Kramer's insinuating himself as her personal coach, and Elaine takes a job as Justin Pitt's personal assistant.
+In this episode, Kramer meddles in a Miss America contestant's competition strategy, the New York Yankees wear cotton uniforms on George's advice, and Elaine becomes a fussy socialite's personal assistant.